UllaMontonen/TicketGuru/README.md

 ## Database
 You can choose the database you want to use in the `application.properties` file.
 In this project, you'll find an `application-dev.properties` file that utilizes the H2 database, while the `application-rahti.properties` file uses the MariaDB database.
 In the `application.properties` file, you can specify which one is active and in use.

 The [TicketGuruDBSchem](https://github.com/UllaMontonen/TicketGuru/blob/main/src/main/resources/TicketGuruDBSchema.sql) is employed to create the database.
 You can customize this file, for instance, to add more users with different permission roles.
 Bcrypt is employed as a password-hashing function in the database.
+Each user needs to have username, password, and role.

-~~POISTA: Asennusohjeesta tulisi ainakin käydä ilmi, miten käytettävä tietokanta ja käyttäjät tulee ohjelmistoa asentaessa määritellä (käytettävä tietokanta, käyttäjätunnus, salasana, tietokannan luonti yms.).~~
+MariaDB database's own documentation: [Documentation](https://mariadb.org/documentation/#getting-started)

 # Startup and user instructions